-- Households who meet the criteria listed above may mail, fax, or e-mail their request to HACSM. - Housing Programs Specialist will review the request promptly, using the HACSM provided tool, calculate the tenant rent based on the new minimum rent and hardship policy and forward the result and the recert, interim, or rent increase package to the supervisor. - Supervisor approves the new rent if there are no other issues.
-If there are other issues, the supervisor will conduct further review and consult with Rental Programs Manager.
+- Households who meet the criteria listed above may mail, fax, or e-mail their request to HACSM. - Housing Programs Specialist will review the request promptly, using the HACSM provided tool, calculate the tenant rent based on the new minimum rent and hardship policy and forward the result and tenant file to the Supervisor. - The Supervisor will review the request, make a determination and the family will be notified of the decision.